WeblateOrg/weblate/docs/admin/management.rst

 -------------

 .. weblate-admin:: import_memory <file>

-Imports a TMX or JSON file into the Weblate translation memory.
+Imports a file into the Weblate translation memory.

+Specifying a source and a target languages might be necessary for formats other than JSON and TMX.

 .. weblate-admin-option:: --language-map LANGMAP